aldefouw/redcap_calc_value_differences/README.md

 This repository is a Ruby library intended to assist you in identifying differences between values in Case Report Form versus Data Exports in a particular project.

-**Please note that this tool identifies problems with calculated values differently from REDCap's "Find Calculation Errors in Projects in Projects" tool or running "Rule H" in Data Quality.**
+**Please note that this tool identifies problems with calculated values differently from REDCap's "Find Calculation Errors in Projects" tool or running "Rule H" in Data Quality.**

 This tool scrapes data from the live Case Report Form and compares it against an export file that you provide.